 Krakow is a very affordable city so there aren’t too many tips out there to help you save.
 Since this city is such a hot spot for partying, most people blow their budget on drinks.
 If you limit that, you’ll be able to visit without worrying about your budget too much.
 Here are some other ways to save money while you visit Krakow:

-- Get the KrakowCard – For 140 PLN, the three-day KrakowCard provides free public transportation and access to all of the city’s main attractions (40 different sites are included).
+- Get the KrakowCard – This card provides free public transportation and access to all of the city’s main attractions (40 different sites are included).
 It’s a great deal if you plan on seeing a lot and it also includes public transit.
-It’s 265 PLN for a three-day pass and 240 PLN for a two-day pass for 120 PLN.
+It’s 265 PLN for a three-day pass and 240 PLN for a two-day pass.

 - Be sure to pre-game – Krakow is known for its partying, pub crawls, and long nights out.
 Start off by grabbing your favorite drinks from a grocery store first whenever possible.
-You’ll save 50% that way.
+You’ll save a ton that way.

 - Take a free walking tour – Free tours from companies like Cracow Free Tours are a great way to explore the city while learning about the history, culture, and architecture.
 Just be sure to tip your guide at the end!

 - Stay with a local – Couchsurfing is a great way to lower your accommodation costs.
 Not only will you save money by getting a free place to stay, but you’ll also be able to make a local friend and get insider knowledge about the city!

 Where to Stay in Krakow

 Krakow has plenty of hostels and they’re all comfortable and sociable.
-These are my suggested and recommended places to stay in Krakow:
+These are my suggested places to stay:

 How to Get Around Krakow

-Bus – Public buses and trams cost around 5 PLN for a one-way ride with a ticket that lasts one hour.
-90-minute tickets are available for around 6 PLN while 20-minute tickets are 2.80 PLN.
+Public transportation – Public buses and trams cost around 6 PLN for a one-way ride with a ticket that lasts one hour.
+90-minute tickets are available for around 8 PLN while 20-minute tickets are 4 PLN.